QuantConnect/lean-cli/README.md

 Options:
-  --output DIRECTORY              Directory to store results in (defaults to PROJECT/backtests/TIMESTAMP) -d, --detach                    Run the backtest in a detached Docker container and return immediately --debug [pycharm|ptvsd|vsdbg|rider]
+  --output DIRECTORY              Directory to store results in (defaults to PROJECT/backtests/TIMESTAMP) --debug [pycharm|ptvsd|vsdbg|rider]
-                                  Enable a certain debugging method (see --help for more information) --data-provider [Local|QuantConnect|Terminal Link]
-                                  Update the Lean configuration file to retrieve data from the given provider --download-data                 Update the Lean configuration file to download data from the QuantConnect API, alias for --data-provider QuantConnect

-  --data-purchase-limit INTEGER   The maximum amount of QCC to spend on downloading data during the backtest when using
-                                  QuantConnect as data provider

-  --release                       Compile C# projects in release configuration instead of debug --image TEXT                    The LEAN engine image to use (defaults to quantconnect/lean:latest) --update                        Pull the LEAN engine image before running the backtest --lean-config FILE              The Lean configuration file that should be used (defaults to the nearest lean.json)
+                                  Enable a certain debugging method (see --help for more information) --download-data                 Update the Lean configuration file to download data from the QuantConnect API --data-purchase-limit INTEGER   The maximum amount of QCC to spend on downloading data during this backtest --image TEXT                    The LEAN engine image to use (defaults to quantconnect/lean:latest) --update                        Pull the LEAN engine image before running the backtest --lean-config FILE              The Lean configuration file that should be used (defaults to the nearest lean.json)